-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+As water travels over the surface of the land and through the ground, it dissolves naturally occurring minerals.
+Substances resulting from the presence of animal or human activity, even radioactive material, can also be picked up along the way.

 POTENTIAL CONTAMINANTS IN WASHINGTON WATER SOURCES